microsoft/tolerant-php-parser/README.md

 are not yet supported and there are also other miscellaneous bugs.
 However, because the parser is error-tolerant, these errors are handled gracefully, and the resulting tree is otherwise complete.
 To get a more holistic sense for where we are, you can run the "validation" test suite (see [Contributing Guidelines](Contributing.md) for more info on running tests).

-> TODO: set up public CI so that concrete status is more accessible
+Or simply, take a look at the current [validation test results](https://travis-ci.org/Microsoft/tolerant-php-parser).

 Even though we haven't yet begun the performance optimization stage, we have seen promising results so far, and have plenty more room for improvement.
 See [How It Works](docs/HowItWorks.md) for details on our current